HatcherDX/dx-engine/apps/docs/philosophy.md

+---
+title: Philosophy | Controlled Amplification with Hatcher IDE
+description: Learn about Controlled Amplification, Hatcher's core philosophy for AI-assisted development.
+Discover how to maintain human control while amplifying productivity with AI in software development.
+---

 # The Philosophy: Controlled Amplification

 At the heart of Hatcher lies a fundamental philosophy: **Controlled Amplification**.
 This concept represents our approach to AI-assisted development, where artificial intelligence amplifies human capability while maintaining human control and precision.